emacs-lsp/lsp-mode/README.md

 Contributions are very much welcome.

+## Support the project

+The `emacs-lsp` organization has more than **20.000 lines of code**, to keep all of this working, we need to implement new features and help the community on a lot of issues.

+You can help us keep going and improving it by **[supporting the project](https://opencollective.com/emacs-lsp)**

 ### Members

 Here it is a list of the current `lsp-mode` members and what they are